vEnhance/1802/src/opt.typ

   as part of a step in a standard Lagrange multipliers question.
   Something like 50%-80% of students who got this equation would forget one of the two cases (which one they forgot about varied).
   Don't let this be you!
-  Whenever you try to cancel, check if it could be zero!
+Whenever you try to cancel, check for division by zero!
 ]

 Note the second advice bullet is the opposite of the first advice bullet!